-In 2013, 4.7% of the American population smoked cigars.
+In 2019, 8.1 million of the American population smoked cigars.
 Cigars are addictive even if the smoke is not being inhaled.
-High levels of nicotine can still be absorbed into the body.
+High levels of nicotine are still absorbed into the body.
 A cigar smoker can get nicotine by two routes: by inhalation into the lungs and by absorption through the oral mucosa.
-Either way, the smoker becomes addicted to nicotine.
+Both of these routes can lead to cigar smokers becoming addicted to nicotine.
 A single cigar can potentially provide as much nicotine as a pack of cigarettes.

 Cigar smoking has been linked to cancer of the oral cavity, larynx, esophagus, and lung.
-It may also cause cancer of the pancreas.
-Although cigar smokers have lower rates of lung cancer, coronary heart disease, and lung disease than cigarette smokers, they have higher rates of these diseases than those who do not smoke cigars.
+It may also cause cancer of the pancreas.29 Although cigar smokers have lower rates of lung cancer, coronary heart disease, and lung disease than cigarette smokers, they have higher rates of these diseases compared to those who do not smoke.
 All cigar and cigarette smokers, whether or not they inhale, directly expose their lips, mouth, tongue, throat, larynx and lungs to smoke and its toxic, cancer-causing chemicals.
 In addition, when saliva containing the chemicals in tobacco smoke is swallowed, the esophagus is exposed to carcinogens.
-These exposures most likely account for the similar oral and esophageal cancer risks seen among cigar and cigarette smokers.24
+These exposures most likely account for the similar oral and esophageal cancer risks seen among cigar and cigarette smokers.29

 Your session is about to expire.
 Do you want to continue logged in?